heroku/devcenter-webapp-runner/README.md

-# Deploy a Java Web Application that launches in a Tomcat container using Webapp Runner
+Webapp Runner allows you to launch an application in a Tomcat container on any computer that has a JRE installed.
+No previous steps to install Tomcat are required when using Webapp Runner.
+It's just a jar file that can be executed and configured using the `java` command.

+This article will walk you through building an application that launches with Webapp Runner and deploying that application to Heroku.

 Follow each step to build an app from scratch, or skip to the end get the source for this article.
 You can also use almost any existing Maven webapp project.